 Dear Adventurer,

-That’s why I built this course.
+That’s why I built this differently.

 — Shaun